 This file has now been uploaded to YouTube.
 Embedding a You Tube Video appears to be the easiest and best method displaying video on this site.

 The West Harbour Winter Series race 4 (17-Jun-18) was held in pretty gusty conditions, the course started and finished in the vicinity of Cockatoo Island proceeded down the Harbour around Fort Denison and return to Cockatoo Island with a little detour around Goat Island. we did not do too well on scratch (5th) but were lucky enough to get a first on handicap.

-There is a pretty popular web cam on Sydney harbour (https://webcamsydney.com/) and someone was good enough to record the period when the Western Harbour Winter Series fleet went under the Bridge and then returned, They then sped up the video and up loaded to You tube.
+There is a pretty popular web cam on Sydney harbour (https://webcamsydney.com/) and the operators of the site were good enough to record the period when the Western Harbour Winter Series fleet went under the Bridge and then returned, They then sped up the video and up loaded to You tube.
 We are in the third group of yachts heading towards Fort Denison, the only boat in that group with a black main and light coloured genoa.
 Its worth a look and reminds me of how privileged we are to have such a special sailing area.